bveenema/powertroll-api/README.md

   - POST/all - Create a device, not for general user (see POST)
   - PUT/:sID - Update a device given by sID
   - DELETE/:sID - Delete a device given by sID
+  - /data
+    - POST - Adds data to the db.
+Body must have { sensorId, data, time }
+    - GET/:sID?start=""?stop?=""?numPoints="" - Retrieves sensor data from the db (not yet implemented)

+## Data Manager
+App that processes incoming data from the /sensors/data route.

+`dataManager.recieveData` Sends data packet to processData and returns true `dataManager.processData` Not yet implemented

 ## Models
 ### Template